Sobihan/Json_To_Browser/README.md

 ## What is Json_To_Browser ?

-A simple program which take a json in a parameter.
+A simple program which takes a json in a parameter.

 ## 2 versions: